 How to Implement?

 There are no hard and fast rules to implement the key man clause.
 But, there are a few common steps that can help a company properly implement this clause:

 Create the Clause

-A company must determine all the key personnel that are crucial for their survival.
+A company must determine all the key personnel that is crucial for its survival.
 These executives should be such whose exit could result in a considerable loss to the firm.
-For example sales head, operations incharge, and other top managers.
-Therefore, once identified, the clause has to be built into their appointment itself or a separate convenant or agreement with key personnels, not to leave the business or not to reduce their stake in the company, except in certain conditions as provided in the agreeement.
+For example sales head, operations in charge, and other top managers.
+Therefore, once identified, the clause has to be built into their appointment itself or a separate covenant or agreement with key personnel, not to leave the business or not to reduce their stake in the company, except in certain conditions as provided in the agreement.

 Design a Replacement Plan

-The replacement plan detail all the measures that a firm will take in the event of a key person leaves, dies, or is not available for some reason.
+The replacement plan detail all the measures that a firm will take in the event of a key person leaves dies or is not available for some reason.
 This plan also includes the timeline within which a company would get a replacement.
-Also, it may include a temporary reinstatement until the company gets the permanent replacement.
+Also, it may include a temporary reinstatement until the company gets a permanent replacement.

 Key Man Insurance

 A growing trend nowadays is to take insurance for the key employees.
-This helps a company, in case, that employee is not available or his inability to attend to the company’s business due to accident or otherwise.
+This helps a company in case an employee is not available or his inability to attend to the company’s business due to accident or otherwise.
 Or in the unfortunate event of Key Man’s untimely death.
 The insurance saves the company from any potential loss because of the absence of a key employee.

 Even though it is not mandatory for a company to adopt the key man clause, the businesses are now increasingly adopting it.
-This not only helps the company to prevent themselves from the untimely exit of a key employee, but also enhances their reputation.
+This not only helps the company to prevent itself from the untimely exit of a key employee but also enhances its reputation.
 At the same time, it gives investors some peace of mind.
-This clause gives the company and to the lenders and investors an assurance that company can continue to grow and run its business without any such interruptions or disrutptions.
+This clause provides the company and the lenders and investors an assurance that the company can continue to grow and run its business without any such interruptions or disruptions.